flashton2003/MinION_analysis/README.md

 Requirements
 ===================

 The LAST aligner needs to be installed (available via homebrew on Mac OS X) and in the path.
 Similarly, the maf-convert.py script bundled with LAST needs to be in the path.
+LAST as configured here expects the reads to be in fasta format rather than fastq.
 The scripts were used with
 Python v2.7.6
 Numpy v1.6.2